 I am different.
 Remember, I will NEVER walk the walk you are walking.
 Also, I will never talk about the talk you are talking about.
 I will not be the person who matches (though I like to think I try).
-Honestly, I will never be the one who is super smart.
-I will never be the one who will fudge the truth in order to make someone happy.
+Honestly, I will never be the super-smart one.
+I will never be the one who will fudge the truth to make someone happy.
 Furthermore, I will always tell you how I feel.
-If you make me mad or hurt my feelings, I will let you know.
+I will let you know if you make me mad or hurt my feelings.
 I hate to cry.
 My job is not to please people.
 My command is to love God and love my neighbor.
 That is what I do.

 Salt and Light